randalvance/randal-tech/blogPosts/lets-learn-graphql.md

 ```

 The response is typically in JSON format (although it can be anything that can be represented as a map).
-The response is a single object with 2 main properties, the `data` which contains the actual data requested, and an `error`
+The response is a single object with 2 main fields, the `data` which contains the actual data requested, and an `errors`
 which will only be populated if there are errors encountered by the backend.
-Note that both properties can be present.
+Note that both fields can be present.
-For example, a query can have multiple parts, and if one part succeeds and another part fails,
+For example, a query can have multiple fields, and if one field succeeds resolution but the other fails,
 then we will both have the `data` and `errors` properties.
-If both fails, then the `data` property will be `null`.
+If both fails, then the `data` property will be `null` and the `errors`
+will contain error information for both fields.

 As an example, we can include an invalid property `xyz` in the `users` query.
 ```gql